These Vegan Arepas will gain a place in your heart and kitchen immediately.

 Our pairings will be both complementary and contrasting.
 They will complement the ingredient with the same aromatic and flavor profile and contrast with the opposite profile ingredient.

 Do you know the albariño?

 My first recommendation is an albariño from Rías Baixas, which will complement the vegan sauce's cold flavor.
 The basil will be intensely enhanced with the wine, enhancing a pleasant contrast with the marinated tofu.
-Take the opportunity and do a tasting of albariños, also look for an alvarinho from Monçao and Melgaço, and delight in the differences that the same grape variety gives in places so close and at the same time so different.
+Take the opportunity and do a tasting of albariños, look for an alvarinho from Monçao and Melgaço, and delight in the differences that the same grape variety gives in places so close and at the same time so different.

 There is an island in the middle of the Atlantic called Madeira.